Chelyabinsk Oblast: Geography

-Chelyabinsk Oblast is on the eastern slope of the Southern Urals.
-Only a small part of the territory to the west is on the western slopes of the Southern Urals.
+Chelyabinsk Oblast is at the eastern end of the slope just under the Southern Urals, and the other part of the territory to the west is on the western slopes of the Southern Urals.

 Chelyabinsk Oblast is situated in the Southern Urals, near Kurgan and Sverdlovsk oblast.
-Most of the Oblast is located to the east of the Ural Mountains, which form the continental boundary between Asia and Europe.
+Most of the Oblast is located at the eastern end of the Ural Mountains, which form the continental boundary between Europe and Asia.
 This boundary is marked by a stone pillar.
 In the Sverdlovsk Oblast, north of Chelyabinsk, there is a famous pillar separating the two continents, which has "Europe" written on one side and "Asia" on the other.
 In Chelyabinsk Oblast, Zlatoust city, Katav-Ivanovsk, Satka, Chelyabinsk, Troitsk, and Miass are in Europe.
 Magnitogorsk is located on both continents.

 The area of Chelyabinsk Oblast is 88900 km2.
 The total length of its external border is 2750 km, and the Oblast measures 400 km from north to south and 490 km from west to east.

 The highest point of Chelyabinsk Oblast, reaching 1406 m above sea level, is located in the Nurgush, a 50 km long mountain range rising near lake Zyuratkul.

 It also borders the country of Kazakhstan, specifically the Kostanay Region.